-Performances of the 2013/2014 season include concerts of La damnation de Faust with the Utah Symhony Orchestra in Salt Lake City and with Valery Gergiev and the London Symphony Orchestra in London, his debuts at Lyric Opera Chicago as Alfred in Die Fledermaus and at La Monnaie in Brussels as Arnold in Guillaume Tell, new productions of Benvenuto Cellini at the English National Opera and of Aureliano in Palmira at the Rossini Festival in Pesaro, Gala Concerts at the Opéra Comique in Paris and at the Bad Wildbad Festival and Rossini's La petite messe solennelle at the St Denis Festival and Beethoven's Missa Solemnis at the London Proms conducted by Gardiner.
+Performances of the 2013/2014 season include concerts of La damnation de Faust with the Utah Symhony Orchestra in Salt Lake City and with Valery Gergiev and the London Symphony Orchestra in London, his debuts at Lyric Opera Chicago as Alfred in Die Fledermaus and at La Monnaie in Brussels as Arnold in Guillaume Tell, new productions of Benvenuto Cellini at the English National Opera and of Aureliano in Palmira at the Rossini Festival in Pesaro, Gala Concerts at the Opéra Comique in Paris and at the Bad Wildbad Festival, Rossini's La petite messe solennelle at the St Denis Festival and Beethoven's Missa Solemnis at the London Proms conducted by Gardiner.

 Further future engagements will lead him to the Berlioz-Festival in La Côte-Saint-André as Faust in La damnation de Faust, to Bologna as Arnold in Guillaume Tell, to Amsterdam as Conte di Libenskoff in Il viaggio a Reims, to the Opéra Comique in Paris as Baron de Mergy in Hérold's Le pré aux clercs, to La Coruna as Pirro in Ermione under the baton of Maestro Zedda, to Paris (Théâtre des Champs Elysées) and London (Covent Garden) as Mozart's Mitridate, as Tempo in Händel's Il trionfo del tempo e del disinganno to the Aix-en-Provence Festival and as Camille de Rosillon in The Merry Widow to the Lyric Opera of Chicago.

 Michael Spyres has recorded Rossini's La gazzetta, Otello, Le siège de Corinthe and Guillaume Tell (Naxos), Mazzoni's Antigono (Dynamic), Meyerbeer's Les Huguenots (ASO), Schumann's Faust-Szenen (ASO), Verdi's Otello (CSO) and his solo album A Fool For Love (Delos).
 Ciro in Babilonia from Pesaro (Opus Arte) and Les Contes d'Hoffmann from Barcelona (Erato) are available on DVD/Blu-Ray.